kristerw/deadstores/README.md

 # deadstores
-A Valgrind tool for finding redundant loads/stores
+A Valgrind tool for finding redundant loads/stores.
+Documentation is available in the blog post “[Watching for software inefficiencies with Valgrind](https://kristerw.blogspot.com/2020/02/watching-for-software-inefficiencies.html)”.

 # How to install
 Install in `$HOME/valgrind` by running the commands